maersk-recruitment-tasks/001-fullstack-vendor-onboarding/README.md

 ## Submission Instructions

-1. **Copy** this repository into your own GitHub account.
+1. **Copy** this repository into your own GitHub account - do not fork or create a branch in this repository
-2. Create a branch and complete the assigning in that branch
+2. Create a branch and complete the assigning in that branch.
 4. **Documentation**
     1. Ensure your repository includes setup instructions and an updated README.md.
     2. Provide a short description of your approach to solving each task